Sathyaish/Auth0/Article/job-79972-edited.md

 Though OAuth 2.0 access tokens are opaque strings, the authorization server may, upon request, attach additional information about a user, such as his full name, email address, organization, designation, and what have you into the token container.
 Such a workflow is illustrated by a variation named [Open ID Connect](http://openid.net/connect/), which builds on top of the OAuth 2.0 framework.
-This token would then be called an *ID Token*.
-[Kaci’s note: Note that only proper nouns should be in title case.
-If this is a common noun and thus not an official title, it should be in lowercase.]
+This token would then be called an *ID token*.
 This would obviate the necessity for a database look-up.
 If such information were to be required by either of the servers (**A** or **B**), they could simply read it from the ID token itself without making a trip to the database server.
 Each such optional datum attached to an access token is known as a claim, as it establishes a claim upon the identity of the user.
 For this reason, token-based authentication is also referred to as *claims-based authentication*.